 - Churn: Revenue lost from customers who cancel their subscriptions or services within that month (or another time period).

 - Expansion: Revenue gained from upselling or cross-selling to the existing customer base within that month (or another time period).

 Once you have those numbers, you can plug them into the formula below:

 NDR = (MRR + Expansion - Downgrades - Churn) / MRR x 100

 If your NDR is above 100%, it means your expansion revenue is outstripping your churn, and you're growing.
 If it's below 100%, you're losing more money to churn than you're making from expansion.

-Some of the best public companies like Snowflake, Box, and Okta have net dollar retention of over 120%.
-That means every customer acquired spends 20% more in year two than they do in year one.
+Some of the best public companies, like Snowflake, Box, and Okta, have net dollar retention of over 120%.
+That means every customer acquired spends 20% more in year two than in year one.

 Why is net dollar retention important?

-NDR helps SaaS companies understand how well they’re retaining customers and how it affects their profits.
+NDR helps SaaS companies understand how well they retain customers and how it affects their profits.
 It also shows you if you have to start improving your churn rates.